AriFordsham/GHCWiki/exceptions/precise-exceptions.md

 > As discussed in the paper, an imprecise exception is a disaster scenario, not an alternative return.
 We can catch them (in the IO monad) and try some alternative action.

 >
-> Imprecise exceptions can be further divided into synchronous and asynchronous; see the paper.
+> Imprecise exceptions should be considered to be a bug in the program.
+They should not be used for control flow or for conditions that happen when things are working correctly.
+Still, we might want to recover from an imprecise exception.

-- **Precise**:  raised in the IO monad, by `raiseIO# :: Exception -> IO a`, or perhaps by an exception thrown by a foreign function call.
+- **Precise**:  raised in the IO monad, by `throwIO :: Exception -> IO a`, or perhaps by an exception thrown by a foreign function call.

 >
 > Precise exceptions are a bit less of a disaster; e.g. they are used to report "file does not exist" on file-open.
-(Is this a good thing?)
+(Is this a good thing?
+SimonM: one can debate whether I/O errors should be represented as explicit values, e.g. `Either DoesNotExist FileContents`, but in practice there are many different error conditions that can occur when doing I/O, many of which are rare, so it's convenient to not have to deal with them explicitly.)

+Asynchronous exceptions are an orthogonal concept: the notion of precision doesn't apply to asynchronous exceptions which may occur at any time regardless of the expression being evaluated.

 ## The semantics of precise exceptions